e-n-f/piano-diary/README.md

 This is definitely a milestone: made it through the whole "Hello I Must Be Going/Hooray for Captain Spaulding" suite, even the part in Ab when I haven't even been daring to play anything with 3 flats let alone 4.
 I am clumsy and slow and terrible, but I am literate!

+## 2015-02-11

+Very inconvenient for online research that copyright kicks in exactly at the moment in music notation history that I am eager to understand

+## 2015-02-15

+Rastall's "Notation of Western Music" at least mentions "fake book" chords.

 ## 2015-02-23

 I can play "Mister Sandman," with its oom-pah harmony, pretty much as written.
 Not well, not with grace, but without a lot of hesitation either.